 Stir in the tomato purée and cook out for a few minutes.
 Turn up the heat and add the brandy and cook until it has evaporated completely.
 Then add the vermouth and reduce by half.

-Add the water, bring to the boil and reduce to simmer.
+Add the fish stock, bring to the boil and reduce to simmer.
 Using a ladle skim the foam off the top and discard.
 Simmer for 45 minutes to 1 hour, repeating the skimming periodically if needed.
 This removes any impurities that rise to the top during the cooking process.

 Cut the cauliflower into small florets and boil for 3-4 minutes or until just soft.
 Place into a bowl of ice water to stop them cooking any further.
 Strain and set aside.